Forms

 1. Label

-• Optional text label describing the input’s purpose
+• Optional label describing input purpose

 1. Clear Button

-• Often represented by an “X” or ”✕” icon
+• Usually shows as "X" or "✕" icon

 Best Practices